 This cuts so many ways:

-If no one understands their roles in a project or task, how to get approvals or even what’s prioritized or not–these will slow your work down considerably.
+If no one understands their roles in a project or task, how to get approvals or even what’s prioritized or not–these will cause considerable challenges to finish the work.

 What can you do?
 Think about your communication process.